allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 ### Specifications Grading

-This course uses a version of specifications grading.
-Each assignment receives of a grade of either *satisfactory* or *unsatisfactory*, and is bundled into a certain category.
+This course uses a version **specifications grading**.
+This means that instead of receiving points for different assignments and a weighted average, each assignment receives a grade of either **satisfactory** or **unsatisfcatory**.
+You will also earn **engagement points** for attending and engaging in class, and these points can either increase or lower your grade.

+Each assignment is bundled into a certain category.
 To achieve a certain letter grade, you must receive satisfactory marks on the required number of assignments for that grade.

-In addition, you will receive engagement points for coming to class and participating.
-Your engagement score can lower or increase your letter grade.
-See below for more info on how to earn the grade you want.
+You can miss a limited amount of assignments under this policy, and **tokens** will also allow for a few late or resubmitted assignments.
+See below for detailed information on how assignment completion leads to different grades.

 ### Challenges & Projects